 When we do come out the other side of this crisis, I think everybody will appreciate the small things in life a little more: meeting family and friends, going to the shops…just having the freedom to move around feels like a luxury now!
 Together, we can get to that place.

-For more information on how Standard Chartered is responding to the COVID-19 pandemic, click here
+For more information on how we're responding to the COVID-19 pandemic, click here